LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 To Summarize what we did in this example:

-1. we created a sample pipeline with a source and sink
+1. we created a sample pipeline with a Source and Sink
-2. We added a new processor that converts incoming events to python dictionary
+2. We added a new Processor that converts incoming events to python dictionary
-3. we created a custom processor that adds a information about Japanese currency to the incoming event and passes it to sink .
+3. we created a custom Processor that adds a information about Japanese currency to the incoming event and passes it to Sink .

 Next steps
 ----------